Chris Holder: Career

 By his own standards, the 2012 World Champion had a down on par SGP season in 2015, with his best finish being 2nd at the British SGP.
-After a poor showing at the Australian SGP in Melbourne where he only scored 2 points from his 5 rides, he ultimately finished 8th in the series just grabbing the last automatic qualifying spot for 2016 by 3 points from Danish rider Peter Kildemand.
+After a poor showing at the Australian SGP in Melbourne where he only scored two points from his five rides, he ultimately finished eighth in the series just grabbing the last automatic qualifying spot for 2016 by three points from Danish rider Peter Kildemand.
 Following the SGP season, Holder announced that he would not be contesting the Australian season in an effort to get himself right for 2016, planning on racing only two meetings at home over the summer.
 In a return to form, Holder won the Solo Final at the Darcy Ward Benefit Meeting held at the Gillman Speedway on 7 November just two weeks after the Australian GP, leading home fellow Aussie SGP rider Troy Batchelor and surprising young German Kai Huckenbeck.
-On the night Holder also swapped two wheels for three and did 4 quick laps on the back of Mark Plaisted's 1000cc sidecar.
+On the night Holder also swapped two wheels for three and did four quick laps on the back of Mark Plaisted's 1000cc sidecar.

-On 22 October 2016, Chris Holder won the Australian SGP to secure 4th place in the 2016 Speedway Grand Prix standings.
+On 22 October 2016, Holder won the Australian SGP to secure 4th place in the 2016 Speedway Grand Prix standings.
 Holder won the final at the Etihad Stadium from outgoing World Champion Tai Woffinden, Polish rider Bartosz Zmarzlik and Sweden's Antonio Lindbäck.
 It was Holder's first SGP victory since winning the 2012 British SGP.
 After two difficult seasons in the world championship marred by injuries, Holder bounced back in 2016 to ride in 7 of the 11 Finals in the championship series with one win, two second and two third placings.
 Holder's younger brother Jack also rode in Melbourne as the second track reserve for the meeting and finished 2nd in his first ride.

-In 2023, he was part of the Australian team that finished fourth in the 2023 Speedway World Cup final.
+In 2023, Holder was part of the Australian team that finished fourth in the 2023 Speedway World Cup final.
 He also experienced league success after joining Sheffield Tigers for the latter part of the SGB Premiership 2023 season.
 He re-signed for Sheffield in 2024 and won the Knockout Cup with them.
 Holder helped Slangerup win the Danish Speedway League during the 2024 Danish speedway season.